 Montpellier is home to famous Cheltenham Ladies’ College (see photo, right).
 It is an independent boarding and day school for girls aged 11 to 18, founded in 1853 as an institution for the daughters of gentlemen.
 Under its second Principal, Dorothea Beale, who took over in 1858, the College became a powerful influence in the development of women’s education.
 By 1864 external examiners marked the school examinations, with the first Examiner in Mathematics being the Rev. Charles Dodgson, better known as Lewis Carroll.
 The College moved to its present site in 1873.
 The College continued to expand and the Princess Hall was opened in 1897 on the site of the original mineral spring found in Cheltenham in 1716.
 The College has been at the forefront of girls’ education for over 150 years and has a worldwide reputation for academic excellence.
-With fees ranging between £6,500 to £10,800 per term (as at September 2011), many a pupil will be the daughter of a famous celebrity as well as those from lesser known, but equally well-endowed parents.
+With fees ranging between £11,870 to £13,370 per term (for the 2017-18 year), many a pupil will be the daughter of a famous celebrity as well as those from lesser known, but equally well-endowed parents.

 Cheltenham, also known as Cheltenham Spa, is a spa town and borough in Gloucestershire, on the edge of the Cotswolds, with a population in excess of 115,000.
 It is the home of the flagship race of British steeplechase horse racing, the Gold Cup, the main event of the Cheltenham Festival held every March.